python-gitlab/python-gitlab/docs/api-usage.rst

 The ``/session`` API endpoint used for username/password authentication has been removed from GitLab in version 10.2, and is not available on gitlab.com anymore.
-Personal token authentication is the prefered authentication method.
+Personal token authentication is the preferred authentication method.

 If you need username/password authentication, you can use cookie-based authentication.
 You can use the web UI form to authenticate, retrieve cookies,